locize/blog/source/_posts/how-to-internationalize-react-i18next.md

 ## Prerequisites <a name="prerequisites"></a>

 Make sure you have Node.js and npm installed.
 It's best, if you have some experience with simple HTML, JavaScript and basic React.js, before jumping to [react-i18next](https://react.i18next.com).
-This react localization example is not intended to be a react beginner tutorial.
+This react localization example is not intended to be a React beginner tutorial.

 ## Getting started <a name="getting-started"></a>